XoopsDocs/publisher-tutorial/book/44operationsmd.md

 If you compare it to the images shown in the Articles section, this is a huge difference!

+Below is more info about the individual fields.
+Please test them, so you feel more comfortable, and can make a better decision which ones are the most appropriate for your Blog or News.

 |**Field**|**Description**|
 |---|---|
 |Introduction||